 27. You can use SharePoint to host training content for Viva Learning, but is there any way to build courses (different modules/questions etc) like a LMS or is it just basically a pane to view training of different sources plus some more?

-From what it seems like so far, there is no way to create a course and make it available within Viva Learning.
-It will be specific artifacts like office documents, videos and PDF's that you can make available.
+There is no way to create a course and make it available within Viva Learning.
+You can only make specific artifacts like office documents, videos and PDF's available.

 28. Viva does not track progress to any third-party courses more than the "recently viewed something column"?
 I guess that's on the individual party's site then?